 - For example, If you’ve worked at a venue before, try adding a link at the end of the post like this: “We love planning weddings at Glenwood Manor.
 For more of our work there, don’t miss John and Karen’s fall wedding at Glenwood Manor last year.”

-- Include a “Related Posts” plugin on your WordPress blog that automatically adds similar posts after each blog post (I like this one).
+- Include a “Related Posts” plugin on your WordPress blog that automatically adds similar posts after each blog post.

 5. Better Optimize Your Posts to be Found in Search